ldehaudt/Hashgraph/README.md

 This project was done with Conan Wu (conanwu777) <---- CHECK HER OUT

-Also thank you to Gaetan Juvin for giving us this project and guiding us (very loosely).
+Thank you to Gaetan Juvin for giving us this project and guiding us (very loosely).

 Make sure to enjoy ^-^